chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-client-settings.markdown

 | `client.automatically.map.all.deployables.on.update` | When set to "true", all deployables will be auto-mapped to containers only when you set up an update deployment (supported in XL Deploy 5.1.4, 5.5.0, and later) | false |
 | `client.session.timeout.minutes` | Number of minutes before a user's session is locked when the GUI is idle | 0 (no timeout) |
 | `client.session.remember.enabled` | Show or hide the **Keep me logged in** option on the log-in screen | true (option is shown) |

-**Important** The `client.session.timeout.minutes` and `client.session.remember.enabled` settings apply only for the legacy Flex-based UI.
-If you are using the default UI, these settings are not applicable.